nirajp82/ActiveDirectory/README.md

 The Active Directory forest is the highest level of the hierarchy.
 While domains represent administrative boundaries, forests are the main security boundary for AD DS; it is assumed that all domain administrators within a forest are trusted to some degree.
 Objects in separate forests are not able to interact with each other unless the administrators of each of those forests create a trust between them.

+***Physical Structure:***

+Let’s briefly touch on the physical structure of Active Directory.
+It can be divided into:
+* Hosts — Devices connected to the domain network
+* Subnets — Network groups with a specified range of IP addresses and a network mask
+* Sites — Groups of one or more subnets used to optimize bandwidth use by the DC replication service

 ### Domain Controller
 A domain controller is a server that is responsible for allowing network users to authenticate and access network resources, such as file servers and printers, on a Windows domain.
 It is a central point of control for all users and computers in a Windows domain, and it manages all security-related aspects of the domain.